-Our procedures over the existence of the Group's portfolio of cash and cash equivalents included but were not limited to:
+Our procedures over the existence of the Group's cash and cash equivalents included but were not limited to:

-- Documenting and assessing the processes and controls in place to record cash transactions; - > Testing a sample of cash payments to determine they were bona fide payments, were properly authorised and recorded in the general ledger; and - > Agreeing 100% of cash holdings to independent third party confirmations.
+- Documenting and assessing the processes and controls in place to record cash transactions; - Testing a sample of cash payments to determine they were bona fide payments, were properly authorised and recorded in the general ledger; and - Agreeing significant cash holdings to independent third-party confirmations.

-We have also assessed the appropriateness of the disclosures included in notes 1 and 7 to the financial report.
+We have also assessed the appropriateness of the disclosures included in the financial report.